Holiday Manor

 No analysis available

-Hot water appears to be included based on 13 of 20 MLS records and several clear remarks such as 'includes electricity, hot water, sewer & water' and 'includes electricity and hot water.'
-While one listing shows WTRHTR, the overall evidence still strongly supports hot water being included building-wide.
+Hot water is supported by both the MLS history and numerous remarks, including direct statements such as 'includes electricity, hot water, sewer & water' and 'also include electricity and hot water.'
+While one listing has WTRHTR, the overall evidence still strongly favors hot water being included for the building.

 No analysis available